jhidding/adhesion-code/adhesion_example.md

 };
 ```

 This definition of `Mesh` is slightly more involved than using a `vector<vector<unsigned>>` to encode the polygons of the mesh.
 However, the added complexity of such a data structure makes it harder to save and restore binary versions in standard data containers like HDF5.
-Also when data sizes get very large, using one large vector to store the data is more efficient than using many smaller ones.
+Also, when data sizes get very large, using one large vector to store the data is more efficient than using many smaller ones.

 We defined two methods to the `Mesh` structure.
 The `size()` method gives the amount of polygons in the mesh.